 The range is a home for threatened plants and animals, including four declared rare endemic flowering plants that cannot be found anywhere else on earth.

 Places such as the Helena Aurora Range provide people from all walks of life the opportunity to get outdoors, experience the best of Western Australia’s outback and really get a sense of just how vast this great land is.

-You’re invited to join us on one of our trips to the range, or alternatively you can download our General Camping and Day Trip Guide to get out into the range on your own accord, with your friends and family.
+You’re invited to join us on one of our trips to the range, or alternatively you can travel out to the range on your own accord, with your friends and family.
 It is a magical place.

 This proposal not only allows for the preservation of the range for conservation purposes but also supports economic diversity for regional WA – with ecotourism.

 A brief history towards protection